mallikshreya509/habit_tracker/README.md

 ## Overview

 Bloom is a fully client-side habit tracker.
 There's no backend and no account system — every habit you create and every day you check off is saved directly in your browser's `localStorage`.
-The interface leans into a soft, glassmorphic, peach-and-cream design system built on modern CSS (OKLCH colors), paired with the Outfit and Quicksand Google Fonts.

 On first visit, the app seeds itself with four demo habits and 30 days of realistic-looking history so the dashboard isn't empty — you can immediately see how streaks, heatmaps, and category breakdowns look before adding your own habits.